These New Puritans are an English experimental music group whose music is not easily categorised.

 Frequent collaborators include Graham Sutton (production), Daniel Askill (director), Elisa Rodrigues (vocals) and André de Ridder (conductor).

 In 2015, they relocated to Berlin to begin work on their fourth album in a former GDR broadcasting studio.
-In 2016 they produced the musical score for the first authorised theatrical production of Aldous Huxley’s Brave New World.
+Later that year Jack contributed to Current 93’s I Am the Last of All the Field That Fell (A Channel).
+In 2016 tNp produced the musical score for the first authorised production of Aldous Huxley’s Brave New World.